elhassane1230/mcp-rag/README.md

-# mcp-rag — Semantic RAG served over the Model Context Protocol
+# mcp-rag: Semantic RAG served over the Model Context Protocol

 A **semantic Retrieval-Augmented Generation** engine, exposed as an **MCP server** so any MCP client (Claude Desktop, an IDE agent, …) can search and